What Is a 529 Plan?

 State Tax Benefits

 Depending on where you live, you may also qualify for a state tax benefit.
-More than 30 states offer either state income tax deductions or state tax credits for 529 plan contributions.
+Over 30 states offer either state income tax deductions or state tax credits for 529 plan contributions.
 The tax benefit is typically available for residents who invest in their home state’s 529 plan, however, many states offer a tax benefit for contributions to any state’s 529 plan.
 These tax benefits make 529 plans more valuable for college savings than traditional savings or investment accounts.

 There are a few steps to start with a 529 plan, beginning with choosing a 529 plan and opening an account.